 Key to adaptation

-An important backdrop for the book is the recognition that while traditional breeder-directed breeding programs have been effective at developing crop varieties for farming systems that are fairly homogenous, they have been far less effective in areas where farming is more risk-prone and complex.
-As is stated by the EU-funded, international research program Diversifood, “the effects [of participatory plant breeding] on both biodiversity and crop production are impressive.”
+While traditional breeder-directed breeding programmes have been effective at developing crop varieties for farming systems that are fairly homogeneous, they have proven far less effective in areas where farming is more risk-prone and complex.
+As stated by the EU-funded international research programme Diversifood: 'the effects [of participatory plant breeding] on both biodiversity and crop production are impressive.'

 Related reading: Can teamwork yield better crops?

-The new book documents these impacts, pointing to increased yields, farmers’ empowerment throughout the innovation and development processes, and to the maintenance of crop genetic diversity and adaptation to climate change.
+This new book from FNI documents these impacts, noting increased yields, farmer empowerment in the processes of innovation and development, and to the maintenance of crop genetic diversity and adaptation to climate change.

 Case studies include collaborative sorghum and pearl millet breeding for water-stressed environments in West Africa, participatory rice breeding for intensive rice farming in the Mekong Delta, and evolutionary participatory quinoa breeding for organic agriculture in North America.

-This timely and remarkable book focuses on collaborations between farmers and plant breeders across all types of agroecosystems, and offers real hope for widespread redesign and transformation, sais Professor of Environment and Society at the University of Essex, Jules Pretty.
+This timely and remarkable book focuses on collaborations between farmers and plant breeders across all types of agroecosystems, and offers real hope for widespread redesign and transformation.'
+Professor of Environment and Society at the University of Essex, Jules Pretty.

-‘This book will be of interest not only to researchers working directly on crop improvement, but also to policy makers and other professionals involved in food and nutritional security’, said Segenet Kelemu of the International Centre of Insect Physiology and Ecology in Kenya.
+‘This book will be of interest not only to researchers working directly on crop improvement, but also to policy makers and other professionals involved in food and nutritional security.’
+Segenet Kelemu of the International Centre of Insect Physiology and Ecology in Kenya.